gustavochm/phasepy/docs/source/equilibrium/phasepy.flash.rst

     :undoc-members:
     :show-inheritance:

-Liquid-liquid flash can be also solved without stability analysis using the ``flash()`` function, but this is not recommended.
+Liquid-liquid flash can be also solved without considering stability by using the ``flash()`` function, but this is not recommended.

 >>> from phasepy.equilibrium import flash